 EXCiPACT updated procedure for Audit Postponement and Remote Audits

-In April 2020, in response to the COVID-19 pandemic, we issued a new procedure for audit postponement and the use of remote audits for those pharmaceutical excipients suppliers who are already EXCiPACT certified.
+In April 2020, in response to the COVID-19 pandemic, we issued a new procedure (SOP-QM-001) for audit postponement and the use of remote audits for those pharmaceutical excipients suppliers who are already EXCiPACT certified.
+This procedure has been updated annually since to reflect changes in COVID-19 restrictions.

 Manufacturingchemist.com, May 2021, Remote audits are on the increase, but more must be done to develop novel excipients, Dr Iain Moore, EXCiPACT President